will-wow/natural-language-commander/README.md

 ------------------
 The default slot types are:
 - `STRING`: Any string of any length.
+- `WORD`: A single word.
+- `NUMBER`: A number, which can include commas.
+Matches will be returned as numbers.
 - `DATE`: A string that's either a common date format like `1/1/2016`, `Jan 1, 2016`, `2016-01-01`, etc., or a word like `today` or `tomorrow`.